isbm/spacewalk-power-toys/README.md

 CentOS is the way to go.

 1. Get latest CentOS, network install, choose "Minimum".
-2. Place "build-spacewalk.sh" somewhere in your ~/bin in $PATH on the _remote_ machine.
+2. Place "build-spacewalk.sh" somewhere in your ~/bin in $PATH on the _remote_ machine by using "curl".
 3. Run: "build-spacewalk.sh --init-environment" and it will install missing packages on the _local_ machine.
 4. Run: "build-spacewalk.sh --install-spacewalk" and it will install the rest of the stuff on the _local_ machine.